All Products

 }

-If you use JSON for direct deployment and want to call the OSS SDK through the PAI default role, you need to ensure that the service configuration includes the metadata.workspace_id field.
+If you deploy using direct JSON and want to use the OSS SDK through the PAI default role, include the metadata.workspace_id field in the service configuration.

 1. Log on to the RAM console and create a RAM role.